Tenants’ rights after a natural disaster

 ← Back to Disaster Relief

-If you continue to live in the home, the landlord is required to make repairs to make the home safe, decent and sanitary.
+If you continue to live in the home, the landlord is required to make repairs so the home is safe, decent and sanitary.
 The landlord must do this within a reasonable time.
 However, the repairs are only legally required if the landlord is aware of the damage.
 Make sure you inform the landlord about needed repairs right away, and that you keep a record of the date and your conversation.
 It is best to make your repair requests in writing, which may include handwritten, email, text message, or social media message.
+A landlord’s duty to provide fit and habitable housing is not waived simply because the damage was caused by a natural disaster.
+(NCGS 42-42)

 In general, your landlord is not responsible for damage to your belongings caused by the natural disaster.
-If you have renter’s insurance for your property, you should file a claim.
+You should file a claim with your renters’ insurance and/or FEMA.
 You should also take pictures of all damaged property.

 Download our resource